risavkarna/blog/ck8lrxnlx011b79s17rbswwtq.md

 # Next on 'Types of Types'

+To keep the posts from going beyond optimal sizes, we will explore the next levels of understanding and defininh types in their own posts.
+Here's a sneak peek for each level.

-## 2. Functions with Data: Domain and Co-domain Spaces
+## 2. Function weds Data: Domain and Co-domain Spaces

 Here we will introduce functions and methods together with objects and classes.
 We will see how OOP augments the power of functional programming and how best to avoid the many pitfalls of OOP.